airbnb/HorizonCalendar/README.md

 - Specify custom views (`UIView` or SwiftUI `View`) for month background decorations (colors, grids, etc.)
 - Specify custom views (`UIView` or SwiftUI `View`) for day background decorations (colors, patterns, etc.)
 - A day selection handler to monitor when a day is tapped
+- A multi-day selection handler to monitor when multiple days are selected via a drag gesture
 - Customizable layout metrics
 - Pin the days-of-the-week row to the top
 - Show partial boundary months (exactly 2020-03-14 to 2020-04-20, for example)